simonguest/onlogic-offline/README.md

 #### Q: Is using Docker slower than developing on my laptop?

 There should be little noticeable performance difference between developing using Docker and on your host laptop.
-Older versions of Docker used to have issues with mounting large volumes, but this has since been resolved with VirtioFS.
+Older versions of Docker used to have performance issues when mounting large volumes, but this has since been resolved with VirtioFS.

 #### Q: Do I need to install Ruby and/or MySQL on my host laptop?